 Ted Talk-style presentations on multiple topics

 In all, there were more than a dozen brand-new presenters to the education lineup this year in addition to the many well-known industry experts.
-In fact, the star-studded program was a draw for Noelle Geraci, an asset manager for Osprey Management, an Atlanta-based commercial construction firm.
+In fact, the star-studded program was a draw for Noelle Geraci, an asset manager for Osprey Management, a Las Vegas-based owner and management firm.
 “I attended to learn about new products and attend classes to learn from experienced people in the industry.”
 While she enjoyed many presentations, a session by the CEO of XPS Solutions, focused on how to adapt to the new reality of self-storage in a post-pandemic environment, hit home.
 “I really liked the session with John Traver.
 He was one of the best speakers I saw.
 He was engaging, relevant and knowledgeable,” she says.

 Vicki Haney, a facility manager for Heritage Self Storage in Oakdale, California, appreciated the focus on issues managers face every day, including practical solutions on avoiding and resolving conflict and marketing.
 “I learned some very creative and innovative ways to get the community and businesses in town involved to market our facility,” she says.